Justice Gopinath: Plot

 Justice Gopinath is a man known for his rigid upholding of the law and honesty.
-His wife Radha is pregnant, but she meets with an accident, resulting in the child being stillborn.
+His wife Radha is pregnant, but she gets an accident, resulting in the child being stillborn.
 One case that comes up before Gopinath is that of Murugan, who has been charged with assault and battery.
 Misled by false evidence, Gopinath sentences Murugan to imprisonment.
 Murugan's wife commits suicide, fearing the advances of the local landlord, and her infant son Ravi is orphaned.
 Gopinath conceals Ravi's true identity from him and raises him as his own son.

 Ravi grows up to become a lawyer.
 He falls in love with a woman named Uma, and they decide to marry.
 Meanwhile, Murugan is released from prison and searches for his son.
 Though beseeched by Radha not to do so, Gopinath is unable to lie and reveals to Ravi the truth about his parentage.
 Uma's father is later revealed to be the man responsible for falsifying the evidence that led to Murugan's imprisonment.
 Ravi takes care of everything and brings things to a satisfactory conclusion.